shafnasir/MyPlanBook/doc/sprint3/PB.md

 - Input the foods eaten and the corresponding calories for a given day.
 - Select a date for calorie tracking.
 - See the foods and calories eaten from previous days.
+- Display total calories for a given date.

 **Story Points Estimate: 3**